-All bulbs suffer the same fate, a squeezing at their centres where the m^{th} periodic point is located.
-There are surfaces similar to those depicted in figure 2 for higher order polynomials.
-They intersect each of the m centres and produce infinite magnitude scators after the m^{th} iteration.
-At the intersection of these surfaces with a plane, curves similar to those depicted in figure 4 are produced.
+All bulbs suffer the same fate, a squeezing at their centers where the mth periodic point is located.
+There are surfaces similar to those depicted in Fig. 2 for higher order polynomials.
+They intersect each of the m centers and produce infinite magnitude scators after the mth iteration.
+At the intersection of these surfaces with a plane, curves similar to those depicted in Fig. 4 are produced.